 A feature of this product is that you only need one tablet a day, and it’s able to be used by both pregnant and nursing mothers.

-These have been considered some of the best prenatal vitamins 2019 had to offer, and still live up to their promise of being an effective prenatal.
+These have been considered some of the best prenatal vitamins on the market, and still live up to their promise of being an effective prenatal.

 - 150-count supply